marguti/TFG/README.md

 In this repository are all the data used and the code made to carry out the study.
 - Data:
   - Sensorama_JSON.json: database that relates the characteristics of the components to their olfactory relationships through their cid (Compound ID number) made by Aitor Gonzalez.
-  - sensorama_df.ipynb: Data frame made from Sensorama_JSON.json data.
+  - sensorama_df.csv: Data frame made from Sensorama_JSON.json data.
 - Scripts:
-  - sensorama_df.ipynb:
+  - sensorama_df.ipynb: jupyter notebook with all data transformation processes.
-  - SVM.ipynb:
+  - SVM.ipynb: jupyter notebook with support vector machine algorithm, for different kernels, classifying odor levels.
-  - RF.ipynb:
+  - RF.ipynb: jupyter notebook with two Random forest Classifiers.
+The first one, classifying all data in odor levels; the second one, using feature Importances for each odor level.
-  - RF_FI.ipynb:
+  - RF_FI.ipynb: jupyter notebook with Random forest Classifier using a reduced dataset with all features importances that are not common.
-  - DT.ipynb:
+  - DT.ipynb: jupyter notebook with odor level classifier algorithm using decision trees.
-  - LR.ipynb:
+  - LR.ipynb: jupyter notebook with Logistic Regression algorithm for classifying odor levels.
-  - KNN.ipynb:
+  - KNN.ipynb: jupyter notebook with KNN algorithm searching the best k for every odor level classifier.
-  - OdorName_Level1.ipynb:
+  - OdorName_Level1.ipynb: jupyter notebook with all the algorithms said before but using a reduced dataset containing only molecules from odor level 1.
+The aim is to classify the odor name.
-  - OdorName_Level2.ipynb:
+  - OdorName_Level2.ipynb: jupyter notebook with all the algorithms said before but using a reduced dataset containing only molecules from odor level 2.
+The aim is to classify the odor name.
-  - OdorName_Level3.ipynb:
+  - OdorName_Level3.ipynb: jupyter notebook with all the algorithms said before but using a reduced dataset containing only molecules from odor level 3.
+The aim is to classify the odor name.
-  - OdorName_Level4.ipynb:
+  - OdorName_Level4.ipynb: jupyter notebook with all the algorithms said before but using a reduced dataset containing only molecules from odor level 4.
+The aim is to classify the odor name.
-  - OdorName_Level5.ipynb:
+  - OdorName_Level5.ipynb: jupyter notebook with all the algorithms said before but using a reduced dataset containing only molecules from odor level 5.
+The aim is to classify the odor name.
-  - OdorName_Level6.ipynb:
+  - OdorName_Level6.ipynb: jupyter notebook with all the algorithms said before but using a reduced dataset containing only molecules from odor level 6.
+The aim is to classify the odor name.
-  - OdorName_Level7.ipynb:
+  - OdorName_Level7.ipynb: jupyter notebook with all the algorithms said before but using a reduced dataset containing only molecules from odor level 7.
+The aim is to classify the odor name.
-  - OdorName_Level8.ipynb
+  - OdorName_Level8.ipynb: jupyter notebook with all the algorithms said before but using a reduced dataset containing only molecules from odor level 8.
+The aim is to classify the odor name.